Wednesday, May 09, 2012

 And with that he span around and stomped back to wherever he had been going in the first place.
 Welcome to the road indeed !

 I did later learn a great lesson from this encounter.
-The man who in the not too distant future taught me the basics of everything I now know as far as being a roadie is concerned, former Clash roadie Digby Cleaver about whom there will be more later, once gave me the great piece of advice "never forget that the support bands of today will be the headliners of tomorrow and we'll always need a gig".
+The man who in the not too distant future taught me the basics of everything I now know as far as being a roadie is concerned, former Clash roadie Digby Cleaver about whom there will be more later, once gave me this great piece of advice "never forget that the support bands of today will be the headliners of tomorrow and we'll always need a gig".

 A few years later a not so gainfully employed Smiffy met The Wonder Stuff's lead singer and asked for a gig.
 He was denied the opportunity with a response something like "Smiffy, if you'd treated us anything like human beings on that tour we did with the Love Reaction, you'd have had a gig years ago".
 I took Digby's advice and went on to work for many of The Wonder Stuff's support bands.